ads63/TwentyOne/ReadMe.md

 ### Neutral result conditions:

-- If both scored 21 points,
+- If both players scored 21 points,
-- If both scored any amount more than 21 points,
+- If both players scored any amount more than 21 points,
-- If both scored the same amount in the range of 17-20 points
+- If both players scored the same amount in the range of 17-20 points

 ## Project structure: